olafnub/olafnub/README.md

 ## Currently working on

-📚 [BrainEater.io](https://braineater.io/) : A web3 curriculum with beginner friendly resources
+📚 https://braineater.io : A web3 curriculum with beginner friendly resources

-❓ May spin back up WalletDiscover, used to track PnL on Base Chain without connecting wallet.
+❓ May spin back up WalletDiscover, track PnL on Base Chain w/o connecting wallet.

+🔍 Growth @ University of Minnesota Blockchain Club

+🏫 Software enginner intern at Coinbase

 ## About Me

 🐼 I’m Andy (he/him) studying Computer Science at the **University of Minnesota**, graduating in May 2026.

-🏫 Growth @ University of Minnesota Blockchain Club (UMNBC), and am incoming software enginner intern at **Coinbase**.

-🔍 Feel free to reach out on linkedin : [https://www.linkedin.com/in/andyli2026/](https://www.linkedin.com/in/andyli2026/)
+Feel free to reach out on linkedin : [https://www.linkedin.com/in/andyli2026/](https://www.linkedin.com/in/andyli2026/)